mshanemc/einstein-ai/README.md

 ## Basic Setup (Language and Vision need this)

-1. First, install this repo into your org.
+1. First, install this repo into your org, and add the EinsteinApps perm set to users that need it.

   <a href="https://githubsfdeploy.herokuapp.com">
   <img alt="Deploy to Salesforce"